tanaytoshniwal/CompetitiveProgramming-Java/README.md

 # CompetitiveProgramming-Java
-Some of the competitive questions programs written in JAVA
+Programs of Competitive Programming written in Java uploaded on competitive websites in practice and competitions.